seL4/camkes-tool/docs/index.md

 > A Haskell package providing extra standard library functionality.
 This is a dependency of the CapDL translator.
 It is installable from cabal.

+**QEMU**

+> A system emulator, like [QEMU](http://wiki.qemu.org/), is required if you want to run CAmkES systems without available hardware.
+It should be widely available.

 **split**

 > A Haskell package providing some extra functionality for splitting